The US–Israel War on Iran:

 CENTCOM strikes 90 targets at Kharg Island.
 Iran retaliates by striking Qatar's Ras Laffan LNG field — wiping out 17% of Qatar's LNG export capacity for up to five years.
 Hezbollah fires 3,500+ missiles at Israel.
 IDF begins ground operations in southern Lebanon on March 16.

 Iran launches ballistic missiles at Diego Garcia.
 Israel launches second wave of Tehran strikes.
 Iran formally rejects the US 15-point peace plan.
 US average gas crosses $4/gallon.
 FT investigates $580M in suspicious futures bets placed 15 minutes before Trump's March 23 pause announcement.
+Reuters later reveals Saudi Arabia launched secret strikes against Iran in late March.
+Iran strikes Prince Sultan Air Base in Saudi Arabia — 15 US troops wounded, E-3 Sentry AWACS destroyed.
+Nuclear research chief Pouladvand and senior scientist Kia killed.
+Brent peaks at $126/barrel.

+Overnight US-Israeli strikes knock out power across Tehran.
+Kuwait's Mina Al-Ahmadi refinery catches fire.
+Trump shocks allies by telling countries struggling with fuel shortages to "go get your own oil."
 Iran launches one of its biggest attacks on Israel just before Passover.
 Trump's April 2 address declares the US has "destroyed the Iranian military."
-On April 3, Iran shoots down a US F-15E Strike Eagle and an A-10 Warthog.
-Defence Secretary Hegseth fires the Army's top general and two senior officers.
+Iran shoots down a US F-15E and an A-10 Warthog on April 3.
+Hegseth fires the Army's top general.
+SEAL Team 6 rescues the F-15E crew.
+A strike hits Bushehr nuclear plant perimeter; Iran strikes near Dimona wounding 180.

+On April 6, Trump posts "A whole civilization will die tonight" — then agrees to a ceasefire less than two hours before his 8pm deadline.
 Trump announces a two-week ceasefire contingent on Iran opening Hormuz.
 Iranian FM Araghchi confirms acceptance.
 Dow Jones surges 1,000+ points.
-Brent drops below $100.
-Within hours, Iran signals shipping will require IRGC "coordination." $950M in suspicious oil futures bets placed shortly before the ceasefire announcement.
+Brent drops below $100. $950M in suspicious oil futures bets placed shortly before the ceasefire announcement.

 Only 6–8 ships transit per day (vs 100+ pre-war).
 Iran confirms mines in the strait.
 April 11–12: Historic 21-hour direct US–Iran talks in Islamabad — VP Vance, Witkoff, Kushner vs Ghalibaf's team.
-They end without a deal: US demanded 20-year enrichment suspension; Iran offered 5 years.
+End without a deal: US demanded 20-year enrichment suspension; Iran offered 5 years.
 Iran FM: deal was "inches away" when US shifted positions.

 US Central Command activates a full maritime blockade of all traffic entering or leaving Iranian ports.
 UK and Spain refuse to join.
 Brent crude surges 8% back above $100.